aimadnet/HookFuncC/README.md

-# Function Hooking with Trampolines
+# Function Hooking with Trampolines (x86_64)
-This project demonstrates how to hook a function in C using trampolines.
+This project demonstrates how to hook a function in C using trampolines on the x86_64 architecture.

 ## Description
 The project consists of a simple C program that defines an original function and hooks it with a new implementation using a trampoline.
 The hooked function simply return 69.